MV10/mv10.github.io/_posts/2019-12-05-event-sourcing-with-orleans-journaled-grains.md

 state.Apply(eventbase);
 ```

 JSON.Net is able to deserialize the _real_ event class type (thanks to the [`TypeNameHandling`](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm) setting), but because .NET is statically-typed, our code has to reference the base class.
-This required adding another `Apply` method to the domain model state class to map the base class to the method for the real class:
+Originally I used a giant `switch` statement to map the base class to the correct derived class, similar to this:

 ```csharp
 public void Apply(DomainEventBase eb)